Necryl/second_brain/Current Directive/Check list (Job).md

 	- [ ] confirm what to buy, overalls will be too hot, why not shirts?

 - [ ] give bill to sr assunta(in august)
-- [ ] buy two more hard-disk, one for school and one for our work (jose sir said he is bringing them 21st July 2025)
 - [ ] sister wants a pendrive each for me akhil pankaj (2025-07-15)
+## 2025-07-28
+- [ ] Prepare photos for ID Card print
+	- [x] Look into unknown issue id cards (9 B Shreya Sharma - check if she is absent today) (she was absent)
+	- [x] take id card from pakhi singh - 2d apparently she didn't get any (she was absent)
+	- [x] separate the remaining received id cards
+- [x] Attendance
+- [x] concession
+- [x] School payment guide video
+- [x] buy two more hard-disk, one for school and one for our work (arrived via courier)
 ## 2025-07-27
 Sunday
 ## 2025-07-26